SergioLuisCardoso/SergioLuisCardoso/README.md

   Welcome to my Github profile.
-- I’m  Sergio Luis Cardoso
+- I’m  Sergio Luis Cardoso.
 - I’m interested in Technology.
 - I have knowledge in Javascript, HTML, CSS, Bootstrap and Java.